In partnership with

 The Buddha House

-A married coupe of creatives who write together and separately on a wide range of topics, from child development and emotionally aware parenting skills, to mindfulness, to memoir and then to fiction and poetry.
+A married couple of creatives who write together and separately on a wide range of topics, from child development and emotionally aware parenting skills to mindfulness and memoir, and to fiction and poetry.

-renovating an historic Georgian house on the Isle of Wight becomes a source of much hard work, much laughter and much turmoil as this couple take on the dream property.
-Do dreams come true, do they turn into nightmares?
+A derelict house; a newly-married, second marriage couple in their forties; a couple of ghosts—what could possibly go wrong?
+Renovating an historic Georgian house on the Isle of Wight becomes a source of much hard work, much laughter and much turmoil as this couple take on the dream property.
+Do dreams come true?
+Do they turn into nightmares?
 No one knows what twists and turns life may make along the way, but for seventeen years they ride the storm, share their joy, teach mindfulness, and then it comes to an end.

 CRISPIN KEITH